 Social Media and Sitting Jurors

-Sitting jurors are subject to court order not to discuss the pending case, but in our world of constantly posting and tweeting about anything and everything that comes to mind, this is a tough rule for many jurors to follow.
-(It shouldn’t be, but real world examples show that it is.)
-As a result, many of them violate it through social media postings.
-Lawyers are watching and taking these violations to the court.
+Sitting jurors are subject to court order not to discuss the pending case, but this can be a tough rule for many jurors to follow.
+(It shouldn’t be, but real-world examples show that it is.)
+As a result, many of them violate it.
+Lawyers are watching and taking these violations to the judge.

 The New York City Bar Association’s Formal Opinion 2012-2 and the New York County Lawyers’ Association Committee on Professional Ethics Formal Opinion 743 addressed this issue, along with citing a number of actual cases where it has been a problem.
-The New York opinions concluded that an attorney following the rules of not communicating with jurors or using deceit to obtain access to postings, who nonetheless sees that a juror has violated the court’s order not to discuss the case, must bring the violation to the attention of the court.
-The court will then act upon it just as it would if the court learned that a juror discussed the case in a non-social media forum, such as a phone call or in-person conversation with another person.
+The New York opinions concluded that an attorney who sees that a juror has violated the court’s order not to discuss the case must bring the violation to the attention of the court.
+The court will then act upon it just as it would if the court learned that a juror discussed the case in a non-social-media forum, such as during a phone call or a conversation.
 Lawyers must not take their own action to address the juror misconduct.